untillpro/dynobuffers/README.md

 # Abilities
 - Read raw bytes from array converting to the required type described in the Schema
 - Non-set, unset and set to nil fields takes no place
 - Supported types
-  - `int32, int64, float32, float64, bool, string`
+  - `int32, int64, float32, float64, bool, string (var-size), byte`
 - Schema versioning
   - Any data written with Schema of any version will be correctly read using Schema of any other version if new fields are appended to the end
     - Written in old Schema, read in New Schema -> nil result, field considered as unset
-    - Written in new Schema, read in old Schema -> nil result,
+    - Written in new Schema, read in old Schema -> nil result

 # Limitations
 - Written in New -> read in Old -> write in Old -> New fields are lost (todo)
 - No arrays (todo)
 - No nested objects (todo)

-#Installation
+- No blobs (use strings?)?

+# Installation
 `go get github.com/untillpro/dynobuffers`

 # Usage
 - Describe Schema
-  - By yaml
+  - By yaml.
 Field types:
     - `int` -> `int32`
     - `long` -> `int64`
     - `float` -> `float32`